deafmute1/ethandjeric.com/README.md

 In a environment with `gnupg >= 2.2.12` that has access to the keys you want to serve:

   1. `cd static/.well-known`
   2. `gpg --list-options show-only-fpr-mbox  -k $PATTERN |  /usr/lib/gnupg/gpg-wks-client -v --install-key`
+  3. `cp static/.well-known/openpgpkey/ethandjeric.com/* /static/.well-known/openpgpkey/`

 Note: the location of gpg-wks-client may differ between distributions.
 Check your package manager for files belonging to `gnupg`.